DhruvaKathuria/Hierarchical_foliar_trait_estimation/README.md

 2) [[getting_traits_data.R]]: Use this code to extract the dataset names (downloaded using the above code) for a particular covariate.
 Code is mostly automatic but needs a visual inspection for new trait names and build the database in [[trait_and_sample_id_Database_for_ECOSIS_Data.R]].

 ### Cleaning ECOSIS data
 1) "[[adding_more_metadata_information_to_metadata_files.R]]": This is the main code that writes the parquet file for the metadata.
-Each data folder that is analyzed has its own parquet file which contains the metadata dataframe plus the metadata that I add.
+Each data folder that is analyzed has its own parquet file which contains the downloaded metadata dataframe plus the metadata parquet file that I create.
 The code also writes a "[[trait_already_done_for_metadata.txt]] to the data folder which contains the traits that I have already added the metadata for.

 2) The code [[adding_Genus_Species_data_in_metadata_files.R]] crunches the metadata and adds a column for genus and species.
 We also add Family data using taxize package.
 Other data related to taxize can be added as well if the user wants.